Think. Create. Succeed.

 OUR HOMEROOM TEACHERS

-A compassionate and talented educator with a passion for innovative ways of teaching and learning. Áine comes from a family of teachers.
-She obtained her Bachelor of Education from Mary Immaculate College, the center of excellence for teacher training in Ireland.
-Since her graduation in 2013, she has gained four valuable years of teaching experience and has taught children of all ages from four years to eleven years.
+Áine obtained her Bachelor of Education from Mary Immaculate College, the center of excellence for teacher training in Ireland.
+She is a compassionate and talented educator with a passion for innovative ways of teaching and learning.
+Since her graduation in 2013, she has gained four valuable years of teaching experience and has taught children of all ages, from four to eleven years old.
 She has experience in both multi grade and single stream classrooms. Áine’s background in early years education dictates that lessons are formed around structured play.
-Lessons have clear and concise goals.
-She strives to push children to achieve their own personal best.
+Her lessons have clear and concise goals, and she strives to push children to achieve their own personal best.
 She wishes to equip children with skills and problem solving abilities that they will utilize throughout their education.
-She is focused on individual goals and implements a child centered approach. Áine is a violinist and is an award winning choir director.
-She incorporates her love of music into her teaching.
+She is focused on individual goals and implements a child centered approach.
+A violinist and an award winning choir director, Áine incorporates her love of music into her teaching.

-A caring, creative, and result-driven teacher who studied Bachelors in Psychology and Languages, and later decided to take a route into the field of Education.
-Not long after that, she obtained her Post Graduate Certificate of Education, with distinction.
-While she was studying Education Theory at the North West University of South Africa, she has been chosen as the best student in Philosophy of Education.
+Elisma obtained her Post Graduate Certificate of Education, with distinction, from North West University of South Africa.
+While she was studying Education Theory, she was top of her class in Philosophy of Education.
 She later obtained her Certificate for Teaching Subject Content through English, equivalent to TELFL.
 After she completed her studies, she gained valuable years of experience working as an Early Years Teacher.
-As an Early Years teacher, she often focuses on the development of self-care, curiosity, social understanding, creative thinking, fine motor skills, individual progress, and so much more.
-Not only is she creative and caring, but also very musically inclined, as she is highly skilled in playing the piano, the flute, the clarinet, and singing.
+As an Early Years teacher, she focuses on the development of self-care, curiosity, social understanding, creative thinking, fine motor skills, individual progress, and so much more.
+Not only is Elisma creative and caring, she is very musically inclined and highly skilled in playing the piano, the flute, the clarinet, and singing.
 She shows great compassion for Performing Arts, too.

-Ms. Kat, a teacher from the United States, has a bachelor’s degree in Early Childhood Education and has also completed 19 of 30 credit hours for a Masters in Education.
-She has experience teaching kindergarten, first, and second grade.
-In 2015 Ms. Kat was selected to be observed by the Tennessee Commissioner of Education.
+Katherine earned a Bachelor’s degree in Early Childhood Education from East Tennessee State University, USA, and then completed 19 of 30 credit hours for a Master’s degree in Education.
+She has seven years of experience teaching kindergarten, grade 1, and grade 2 in the United States.
+In 2015 Ms. Kat was selected to be observed by the Tennessee Commissioner of Education, who used her classroom as a model for the state.
 Her classrooms achieved Model and Master Classroom certifications, where her students were recognized for reaching shared goals.
-Ms. Kat loves nature, poetry, writing, reading, yoga, teaching, and learning.
-She is very excited to be part of the Raffles team!
+Ms. Kat loves the outdoors, yoga, poetry, writing, reading, teaching, and learning.
 “No one has yet realized the wealth of sympathy, the kindness and generosity hidden in the soul of a child.
 The effort of every true educator should be to unlock that treasure.” – Emma Goldman

-Ms. Sarah Templeton is a United States citizen, holding a degree in Early Childhood Education and a current American teaching license.
-She has taught for six years in American elementary and preschools.
+Sarah is a United States citizen, holding a degree in Early Childhood Education as well as a current American teaching license.
+She taught for six years in American elementary schools and preschools.
 Before coming to Thailand, Sarah taught Grade 1 in the Anchorage, Alaska public school district for three years.
 While working in Alaska, Sarah was head of the Multi-Sensory Instruction team.
-Sarah has cultivated international experience in Europe, Asia, and the Caribbean.
+She has cultivated international experience in Europe, Asia, and the Caribbean.
 However, her fondness of Southeast Asia led her back to Thailand to continue her teaching career.
 She is ecstatic that working at Raffles will combine her passion for teaching and life in Thailand.

 David Lankester is from the South West of England and has been teaching for eight years.
 After completing his degree, he moved to Thailand to begin his teaching career.
 After a few years of experience teaching in private schools, David was chosen to train new teachers for a major language school in Bangkok.
-This experience taught David the value of self and peer reflection when it came to planning and executing a good, engaging lessons.
-Next, David spent a year and a half managing a new and upcoming language school, but he decided that this position was not fulfilling his passion for teaching and so he decided to return to the classroom.
-David taught for a year in a prominent International School in Bangkok before making the move to Raffles American School.
-He is excited to have the opportunity to create a fun and interactive learning environment for his students.
+This experience taught David the value of self and peer reflection when it came to planning and executing good, engaging lessons.
+Next, David spent more than a year managing a new language school, but he decided that this position was not fulfilling his passion for teaching, so he decided to return to the classroom.
+David taught for a year in a prominent International School in Bangkok before making the move to Raffles American School where he strives to create a fun and interactive learning environment for his students.